 It soon became a joke between us fellow interns.
-We’d ask – ‘How many times did you get lost today?’ and we’d say something along the lines of ‘Oh, only about 5,234 times.’
+We’d ask, ‘How many times did you get lost today?’, and we’d say something along the lines of ‘Oh, only about 5,234 times.’
 One wrong turn of an alleyway and you were done for.
-I remember we were having a dinner party one night and we couldn’t even find the way of getting to the supermarket right behind us.
+I remember we were having a dinner party one night, and we couldn’t even find the way of getting to the supermarket right behind us.

-Even after living in Venice for three months I got lost on the way to the airport.
-My suitcase filled with countless new pairs of leather boots, old books and art prints that weighed a tonne so I tried to plan a new route which involved walking over less bridges.
-My friend and I laughed and laughed because even though we were quasi-locals at this point we still had to shamefully pull a map out to redirect us.
-To me it was a way of Venice saying that I shouldn’t leave.
+Even after living in Venice for three months, I got lost on the way to the airport.
+My suitcase filled up with countless new pairs of leather boots, old books and art prints that weighed a ton, so I tried to plan a new route which involved walking over fewer bridges.
+My friend and I laughed and laughed because even though we were quasi-locals at this point, we still had to shamefully pull a map out to redirect us.
+I concluded it was a way of Venice saying that I shouldn’t leave.
 I should just stay there forever and keep getting lost in its wonder.

-When I returned home people would always ask me what living in Venice was like.
-I’d say that it felt like waking up each day but you’d never stop dreaming.
-Everything about that city was other-worldly – its morning fog that made everything seem mysterious, the intricate web of old squares I had to pass through on my daily commute or the out-of-this world art I saw during my time there...
-I wonder now, because it felt like an endless dream – was I in fact walking or sleepwalking those streets all along?
+When I returned home, people would always ask me what it was like living in Venice.
+I’d say that it felt like I got up every morning, but I never woke up from one long, continuous dream.
+Everything about that city was other-worldly: the morning fog that made everything seem mysterious, the intricate web of old squares I had to pass through on my daily commute, the out-of-this-world art I saw during my time there...
+I wonder now because it felt like an endless fantasy, was I actually sleepwalking those streets all along?